 Second grade students will increase their ability to sing on pitch while developing a greater understanding of the expressive qualities of music.
-They will also begin to put their understanding of simple musical forms to use by creating music on classroom instruments.
-At this level students will begin to manipulate and interpret iconic representation of both melodic and rhythmic figures.
+They will begin to utilize their understanding of simple musical forms by creating music on classroom instruments.
+Students will begin to manipulate and interpret notation of both melodic and rhythmic figures.